 After snapping some group and individual pics, we started our return journey back to base camp.
 It had taken us almost 12 hours to reach Stok Kangri peak!
 To reach Stok kangri base camp, it would take not more than 3 hours for us.

 A trek mate, Himanshu holding the flag upside down.
-In 2nd pic he is correcting it.
-Mind does tricks on you at 20,150 feet!
+In the 2nd pic, he is correcting it.
+The mind does trick on you at 20,150 feet!

 We returned to the base camp at around 1 pm.
 I skipped lunch and straight away crashed in my tent.
 I hadn’t slept for 24 hours now!
 With a smirk on my face, I congratulated myself and awarded an uninterrupted sleep!
 I woke up around 8 pm at dinner time and shared experiences with fellow trek mates.

 Folks who returned had made the best decision given their situation.
 There is a very thin line between bravery and foolhardiness.
 You need to decide for yourself, by going ahead with the trek, are you being brave or foolish?
 If you ask your heart, you will know!

 Day 6 – See you again, Mountains! : Stok Kangri base camp to Stok Village